KevKeyingLi/KevKeyingLi.github.io/drafts/2020-12-16 Parallel and Concurrent Programming with Java.md

     - cyclic decomposition(take turns every N data point)
 * Functional decomposition

+Domain and functional decomposition are complementary, are often used in combination.
+Programmers typically start with domain decomposition, because it forms the foundation for a lot of parallel algorithms, but sometimes taking a functional approach instead can provide different ways of thinking about these problems. **It's worth taking the time to explore alternative perspectives.** They can reveal problems or opportunities for better optimization that would be missed by considering data alone.

 #### Transcript
 We've looked at a lot of mechanisms for implementing concurrent and parallel programs and considered the concepts and challenges associated with them.
 Now it's time for the big question.
 How do you actually design a parallel program?
 Over the next few videos, we'll look at a common four-step methodology for taking a problem and developing a parallel solution for it.
 This methodology can be used to design complex programs that run on large-scale parallel systems, and not all parts of it are applicable to writing simple desktop applications like we've done in this course, but the concepts are still good to understand.